PlatformLab/HomaModule/README.md

 - For details on the protocol, see the paper [Homa: A Receiver-Driven Low-Latency Transport Protocol Using Network Priorities](https://dl.acm.org/citation.cfm?id=3230564).

-- The code here is is still a work in progress.
-As of September 2019, Homa's functionality is nearly complete, and it  should be capable of running real applications.
-See the "invoke" test in tests/homa_test.c for an example), and see below in this document for information on recent improvements.
+- As of August 2020, Homa has complete functionality for running real applications, and its tail latency is more than 10x better than TCP for all workloads I have measured (Homa's 99-th percentile latency is usually better than TCP's mean latency).
+Here is a list of the most significant functionality that is still
-  Here is a partial list of functionality that is still missing:
+  missing:
   - Socket buffer memory management needs more work.
-Large numbers of large messages (hundreds of KB?) may cause buffer exhaustion and deadlock.
+Large numbers of large messages (hundreds of MB?) may cause buffer exhaustion and deadlock.

 - Linux v4.16.10 is the primary development platform for this code.
 It is also known to work with v4.15.0-38-generic;  other versions of Linux have not been